Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is

 - Customer onboarding information such as credit rating, number of household members etc. to the extent applicable: Deleted 12months after the end of the customer relationship

 - Customer activities, such as customer service contacts (including chat- or messaging services where you as user is identified), customer satisfaction scores, ownership change, communication etc .: Deleted 12 months after end of customer relationship

-- Alarm system data (installation details, activity logs, alarm activations etc.): Deleted 3 years after the end of the customer relationship
+- Alarm incident logs and data (installation details, incidenty logs): Deleted after 5 years for active customers, and 3 years after the end of the customer relationship

 - Verification images and video from the alarm system in case of activated alarm: Normally deleted after 30 days.
 This may however be stored for 6 months if it is reported to police authorities, as the material may be relevant for a police investigation

 - MyPages use activity on web and in the app: Deleted 12 months after the end of the customer relationship

 - Call recordings from the alarm central: Deleted 12 months after the recording.
-Recordings from calls to our customer service center (unless you have not consented to such recordings) are stored for 12 months
+Recordings from calls to our customer service center (unless you have opted-out of such recordings ) are stored for 12 months

 - Back-ups: Our IT back-ups are deleted on a rolling two-year basis